It makes us incredibly happy to announce our 6th Annual Vision Board Party!

 What to Eat: Both restaurants serve tapas driven cuisine, so try a little of everything.
 They always have new additions to the menu so ask about the specials.
 At Zuzu, definitely try the paella at your table.

 Where to sit: Both restaurants don’t take reservations and their dining rooms are small.
-La Taberna is on the more casual side as the seating is all pub tables and bar seats (like a traditional tapas bar), where Zuzu has tables and a bar.
-Currently Main Street in Napa in this area is closed to traffic so both restaurants boast a large outdoor seating area.
+La Taberna is on the more casual side as the seating is all pub tables and bar seats (like a traditional tapas bar), whereas Zuzu has dining tables and a bar.
+Both restaurants boast an outdoor seating area.

 When thinking of Oenotri, the first word that comes to mind is “fresh”.
 During peak season, up to 80% of the produce featured on their menu is harvested daily from their own small farm.